pvd232/METIS/README.md

 1. Subsample `n_cells_sample` cells from `weinreb_qc.h5ad`.
 2. Compute PCA (default 50 components), then a Scanpy diffusion map on `X_pca`.
-3. Build an EGGFM-based diffusion embedding using the same diffusion settings.
+3. Build an EGGFM-based diffusion embedding using the same diffusion settings and chosen `metric_mode`.
 4. Store both embeddings in:

    ```text